ethereum/annotated-spec/capella/beacon-chain.md

 | Name | Value |
 | - | - |
 | `MAX_VALIDATORS_PER_WITHDRAWALS_SWEEP` | `16384` (= 2**14 ) |

+The sweeping mechanism walks through a maximum of this many validators to look for potential withdrawals.

 ## Containers